Frederick Douglass Academy (05M499)

 About

 The Frederick Douglass Academy is a screened college preparatory school located in north Harlem.
 We are tremendously successful at sending students to top colleges throughout the country.
 High expectations and a challenging, rigorous curriculum are at the core of our mission; to equip students with the necessary tools and skills to become standouts in college and beyond.
-In our competitive school environment, each student is given an opportunity to select and attend one of our two academies within our school based on their individual interests.
+In our competitive school environment, each student is given an opportunity to select one of our FDA programs based on their individual interests in Advanced Placement/Dual Enrollment, Music, World Languages, and Science, Technology, Engineering and Math.

 Teachers with more than 3 years of experience: 87%

-Academic Highlights: Letterman Sports: provides students the opportunity to take an elective in Fitness Training and Nutrition each year of matriculation, Taekwondo: students can receive full national designation and recognition as a Black Belt upon completion of the four year elective and mastery in the discipline as determined by the Taekwondo Federation.
+Academic Highlights: Advanced Placement Courses Available, Letterman Sports: provides students the opportunity to take an elective in Fitness Training and Nutrition each year of matriculation, Taekwondo: students can receive full national designation and recognition as a Black Belt upon completion of the four year elective and mastery in the discipline as determined by the Taekwondo Federation

 School Features: